 The local authority is fully committed to using council assets to form long-term partnerships with suitable voluntary and community organisations, in order to create stronger, more cohesive and more sustainable communities.

-The council has introduced a community asset transfer policy (see related documents to the right), which sets out the criteria for organisations wishing to apply for an asset transfer.
+The council has introduced a community asset transfer policy, which sets out the criteria for organisations wishing to apply for an asset transfer (see document listed below).

-The policy is supported by a How to apply for a community asset transfer guide (see related documents to the right) that outlines the various stages of the application and decision making process, together with expected timescales.
+The policy is supported by a How to apply for a Community Asset Transfer Guide that outlines the various stages of the application and decision making process, together with expected timescales (see document listed below).

 Each organisation wishing to apply for community asset transfer will be required to meet the following criteria:

-Each request for community asset transfer is considered on the basis of a written business case, consisting of a detailed business plan and evidence of need, expertise and the relevant quality standard as detailed in Appendix A of the policy (see related documents to the right).
+Each request for community asset transfer is considered on the basis of a written business case, consisting of a detailed business plan and evidence of need, expertise and the relevant quality standard as detailed in Appendix A of the policy.

-Full details of the asset transfer process can be found in the guide, How to apply for community asset transfer (see related documents to the right).
+Full details of the asset transfer process can be found in the guide, How to apply for community asset transfer (see document listed below).

 Community asset transfer is a policy that is encouraged by the local authority and refers to council-owned assets only.
 The process is defined by the council and is subject to negotiation.
 The value of the asset is usually negotiated at an undervalued rate and the terms are negotiable.

-If you want to express an interest in applying for an asset (building or land) under Dudley Metropolitan Borough Council's Community Asset Transfer Policy, please fill in all the sections of the following form clearly.
+If you want to express an interest in applying for an asset (building or land) under Dudley Metropolitan Borough Council's Community Asset Transfer Policy, please fill in all the sections on either form: